Open navigation menu. Close navigation menu.

 The following messaging recommendations are informed by insights and findings from The Math Narrative Project.
 They provide guidance on how to effectively communicate with 6th to 10th grade students, parents*, and math teachers.
 Recommendations include guidance about specific framing, language, and stories that research participants found persuasive.
 They also provide insight into what types of messengers are best positioned and most effective in delivering a particular message.

 The recommendations on this page are intended for people communicating directly with teachers.
 They are meant to support professionals, including teachers, instructional designers, district leaders, curriculum developers, content developers, and others who work to engage, motivate, and enable students to learn math.
-The recommendations on this page are intended for people communicating directly with students.
-They are meant to support professionals, including teachers, instructional designers, district leaders, curriculum developers, content developers, and others who work to engage, motivate, and enable students to learn math.

 *Throughout this website, the research team uses ‘parent’ to refer to both parents and guardians.